 1. Bring your own food to the parks

 And nope, you don’t have to sneak it in.
 It is totally allowed.
-And I know it might seem like a pain in the ass, but it has MANY advantages.
+And I know it might seem like a pain in the tush, but it has MANY advantages.
 Like for example, when everyone else is starving to death at noon and standing in long lines waiting to order their food, you can break out your packed lunch and be like ha haaaa.
 I mean not out loud, but in your head.
-And yeah Disney has some healthy choices but I know myself and I’m sure I’d just order a burger and fries and other crap, which tastes delicious but makes you feel like poop afterwards.
+And yeah Disney has some healthy choices but I know myself and I’m sure I’d just order a burger and fries and other junk, which tastes delicious but makes you feel like poop afterwards.
 Oh yeah, and bringing lunch saves over $50.
 Cha-ching!!

 2. Order Amazon Prime Now shipped to your room ahead of time